Lynn Nottage: Other plays

 Her short play Poof!
-(Heideman Award) was presented in 1993 at the Actors Theatre Of Louisville during the Humana Festival of New American Plays.
+(Heideman Award) was presented in 1993 at the Actors Theatre of Louisville during the Humana Festival of New American Plays.
 It was then broadcast on PBS in 2002, with a cast that featured Rosie Perez and Viola Davis.
 Poof! was also recorded for podcast and public radio by Playing on Air, with a cast that featured Audra McDonald, Tonya Pinkins, and Keith Randolph Smith with direction by Seret Scott.

 Her political satire Por'Knockers premiered in 1995 at the Vineyard Theatre, directed by Michael Rogers, featuring Sanaa Lathan.

 The West Coast premiere of her Crumbs from the Table of Joy, at South Coast Repertory in September 1996, earned two NAACP Theatre Awards for performance.

 Mud, River, Stone premiered in 1996 at The Acting Company directed by Seret Scott; it premiered in New York in 1997 at Playwrights Horizons, directed by Roger Rees.
 It was a finalist for the Susan Smith Blackburn Award, and won numerous regional theatre awards.

 Las Meninas premiered in 2002 at San Jose Rep, directed by Michael Edwards.
 It was awarded a Rockefeller Grant, as well as the AT&T OnStage Award.
 It follows the true story of Queen Maria Theresa of Spain (wife of Louis XIV) and her affair with her African servant, Nabo, a dwarf from Dahomey.

 Obie Award-winning Fabulation, or the Re-Education of Undine (her companion piece to Intimate Apparel, set one hundred years later), opened Off-Broadway at Playwrights Horizons in June 2004.

 Her play Mlima's Tale premiered Off-Broadway at The Public Theater on March 27, 2018, in previews, officially on April 15 in a limited engagement to May 20.
 Direction is by Jo Bonney.
 The play concerns an elephant, Mlima, "trapped inside the clandestine international ivory market".
 Sahr Ngaujah plays Mlima.
 Mlima's Tale was nominated for the 2018 Outer Critics Circle Award for Outstanding New Off-Broadway Play, Outstanding Lighting Design (Play or Musical) (Lap Chi Chu) and Outstanding Sound Design (Play or Musical) (Darron L. West).
 The play was nominated for the 2019 Lucille Lortel Awards for Outstanding Play, Outstanding Director (Bonney), Outstanding Lead Actor in a Play (Sahr Ngaujah), Outstanding Costume Design (Jennifer Moeller) and Outstanding Lighting Design (Lap Chi Chu).

 Nottage wrote the book for the world premiere musical adaptation of Sue Monk Kidd's novel The Secret Life of Bees, with music by Duncan Sheik and lyrics by Susan Birkenhead.
-It premieres at the Off-Broadway Atlantic Theater Company on May 12, 2019 in previews.
-The musical is directed by Sam Gold and features Saycon Sengbloh as Rosaleen, Elizabeth Teeter as Lily, LaChanze, Eisa Davis and Anastacia McCleskey.
+It premiered at the Off-Broadway Atlantic Theater Company on May 12, 2019.
+The musical is directed by Sam Gold and featured Saycon Sengbloh as Rosaleen, Elizabeth Teeter as Lily, LaChanze, Eisa Davis and Anastacia McCleskey.
 The musical had a workshop at the Vassar Powerhouse Theater, Martel Theatre in July 2017, directed by Sam Gold.